Round-robin item allocation

 Round robin is a procedure for fair item allocation.
-It can be used to allocate several indivisible items among several people, such that the allocation is "almost" envy-free: each agent believes that the bundle he received is at least as good as the bundle of any other agent, when at most one item is removed from the other bundle.
+It can be used to allocate several indivisible items among several people, such that the allocation is "almost" envy-free: each agent believes that the bundle they received is at least as good as the bundle of any other agent, when at most one item is removed from the other bundle.
 In sports, the round-robin procedure is called a draft.

 Setting

 There are m objects to allocate, and n people ("agents") with equal rights to these objects.
 Each person has different preferences over the objects.
 The preferences of an agent are given by a vector of values - a value for each object.
 It is assumed that the value of a bundle for an agent is the sum of the values of the objects in the bundle (in other words, the agents' valuations are an additive set function on the set of objects).